 Surgery for Benign and Malignant Conditions of the Abdomen

 Our surgeons perform minimally invasive surgeries for these conditions, including both laparoscopic and robotic surgery.
+These types of surgeries are the best ways to achieve effective results without the need for a long recovery period.

 - Hernia Surgery: Hernioplasty, or herniorrhaphy, involves returning the displaced tissue to the proper position.
 There are four general types: inguinal, umbilical, ventral, and hiatal.